National Debt Clock

 The National Debt Clock is a billboard-sized running total display that shows the United States gross national debt and each American family's share of the debt.
-As of 2017, it is installed on the western side of One Bryant Park, west of Sixth Avenue between 42nd and 43rd Streets in Manhattan, New York City.
+As of 2017, it is installed on the western side of the Bank of America Tower, west of Sixth Avenue between 42nd and 43rd Streets in Manhattan, New York City.
 It was the first debt clock installed anywhere.